Undergraduate Course Catalog 2010-2011

-Minors: See University Academic Requirements, Liberal Arts Interdisciplinary Minors, and University Interdisciplinary Minors.
+Minors: See University Academic Requirements, Liberal Arts Interdisciplinary Programs, and University Interdisciplinary Minors.

 Other combined programs and interdisciplinary opportunities: See Special University Programs.

-At UNH, Carsey provides resources and programs to support faculty development for research in the social sciences and health fields, and also provides opportunities for undergraduate and graduate students to participate in interdisciplinary policy research and to engage directly in programs working with families and communities.
-Under the auspices of both the College of Liberal Arts and the School of Health and Human Services, currently the institute works with advisors from 14 different campus departments and organizations, and supports 9 campus centers where research is conducted on justice studies, crimes against children, child development, disability, community health, and adolescents.
+At UNH, Carsey provides resources and programs to support faculty development for research in the social sciences and health fields.
+It also provides opportunities for undergraduate and graduate students to participate in interdisciplinary policy research and to engage directly in programs working with families and communities, as well as sustainable community development.
 The institute, located in Huddleston Hall, was established in 2002 through a generous gift from UNH alumna and noted television producer Marcy Carsey.
-Cynthia "Mil" Duncan, professor of sociology, is the founding director of the Institute.
+Cynthia "Mil" Duncan, professor of sociology, is its founding director.

 Center for the Humanities